Headbright/how-to-vsds/docs/producer/transforming-data.md

 While there are multiple ways to handle the mapping of the input data, in this guide, we will focus on using the RML tool.

 ::: info
 The [RMLMapper](https://github.com/RMLio/rmlmapper-java) and the [RMLStreamer](https://github.com/RMLio/RMLStreamer) are applications for Linux, Windows, and macOS machines for generating knowledge graphs.
 They both rely on [declarative rules](https://rml.io/#rules) that define how the knowledge graphs are generated.
-Get started immediately by following the instructions on their Github repositories.
+Get started immediately by following the instructions on their GitHub repositories.
 :::

 ## Getting started with scraping an HTTP endpoint